johnMamish/manual-homography-gui/README.md

 ![Screenshot of selected points](media/selected_points.png)

 Be careful - coordinates are always selected in pairs.
 If you delete coordinate N from the left image, it will also be deleted from the right image (unless there's an uneven number of coordinates in the 2 images).

+### Previewing and generating a homography.

+Once you think you have a homography you'll be happy with, press the "Preview Homography" button.
+This will open a new window overlaying the left image on the right image.
+The images will be drawn on top of one another with a transparency.
+You can adjust the amount of transparency with the alpha slider at the bottom of the dialog to see if you're happy with the homography or not.

+If the homography needs more work, you can go back and add or remove points in the main gui.

+When you're ready to get the final homography matrix, press the "Generate Homography" button!